 Our TeamGet to know us.

-Amber is Marketing Director for Powerful Learning Practice.
-Her 10+ years experience includes graphic design, web design, web development, social media marketing, content strategy, content creation, and more.
-Amber has worked with clients from national touring bands to bestselling authors to Fortune 500 companies, and specializes in empowering small businesses and entrepreneurs to take control of their web presence and make their businesses shine.
-Amber has a B.F.A. in Graphic Design from Old Dominion University and is extensively self-taught through the university of “Googling it and figuring it out”.
-You can find her on Instagram or building a yoga community for all bodies at Body Positive Yoga.
-When she’s not writing, designing, and building a better internet, you can find her practicing & teaching yoga, knitting or quilting, reading, or hiking in the Virginia mountains with her husband and Boston terrier.
+Amber is a Marketing Consultant for Powerful Learning Practice.
+Her 20+ years experience includes graphic design, web design, web development, social media marketing, content strategy, content creation, and more.
+Amber specializes in helping small businesses and entrepreneurs take control of their web presence and make their businesses shine.
+You can find her at Body Positive Yoga.

 Travis Beach has been the Operations and Sales Manager at Powerful Learning Practice since 2008.
 His duties involve sales, marketing, day to day operations and logistics for travel, trade shows and F2F conferences.
 He is a former Marine, was a Political Science major at Valdosta State University and has been a lifelong learner.
 Travis is a licensed pilot, charter boat Captain and realtor.
 He has been around educators his entire adult life, as his wife and sister are both teachers.
 He is an avid hunter, fisherman and gardner.
 He’s a great cook too!